 The District-Wide School Safety Team was appointed by the School District Board of Education and will always include the representation noted below at a minimum.
 The major function of the District-Wide School Safety Team is to create the District-Wide School Safety Plan.
-The Team will meet routinely and will meet in the 2023-24 school year on, Minutes will be kept for each meeting and attendance documented (see Appendix A).
+The Team will meet routinely in the 2024-25 school year, Minutes will be kept for each meeting and attendance documented (see Appendix A).

 - School Board Member

 - Teacher Representative

 - Administrator

 - Parent/Teacher Organizations

 - School Safety Personnel

-- Others
+- Local Law Enforcement

 - Student Representative (TBD)